Createdd/Writing/articles/VotingApp.md

 #### Establish authentication and authorization

-First of all I will use the [Twitter Sign In API](https://dev.twitter.com/web/sign-in/implementing), since it's fast and easy.
+First of all I will use the [Twitter Sign In API](https://dev.twitter.com/web/sign-in/implementing).

-Therefore I use the [passport-twitter](https://www.npmjs.com/package/passport-twitter) package

-[Check out this great article](https://scotch.io/tutorials/easy-node-authentication-twitter) on how to set up the authentication process.
+Of course I found [this great article](https://scotch.io/tutorials/easy-node-authentication-twitter) on how to set up the authentication process in Nodejs.
+Also after failing to implement it properly I decided to dive straight into the documentation!

+___
+⭐ Again, as a reminder: Read the Documentation!
+___

 ## Frontend